hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 ### Current Verification Evidence

-- Compiler C++ tests compile pointwise M=257 and M=511 into multiple `POINTWISE_C32` commands and assert every command has `0 < M <= 256`.
+- Compiler C++ tests compile pointwise M=257 and M=511 into one full-row `POINTWISE_C32` command per output group.
+The runtime decomposes each command into at most 256-row systolic stripes while caching up to three input-group weight tiles.
+This changes compiler/runtime scheduling only; it requires no ABI wire-layout or RTL change.
 - GEMM weight-packing tests cover K and N boundaries 1, 31, 32, 33, 63, 64,
   and 65, checking every valid byte and every zero-padded lane.
-- Compiler-generated pointwise packages execute byte-exactly on Verilator:
+- Focused compiler-generated pointwise M=257 and M=511 packages both pass byte-exactly on Verilator with the full-row command contract.
-  M=257 passes at 286,687 simulated ns and M=511 passes at 369,129 simulated
-  ns.
 - Two independent compiler instances produce byte-identical `.nai` blobs for the same FullyConnected K33/N34 model and configuration.
 - A Verilator ROW32 boundary package round-trips contiguous public data through native TCDM storage for `H=2`, `W=3`, and `C=3,31,32,33,63,64,65`, including the wide compact-stride cases that require multiple iDMA row segments.
-- This evidence does not relax the Phase 1 command limit: a raw command with either oversized M value remains invalid.
+- This does not relax the raw systolic GEMM M limit: only `POINTWISE_C32` carries the full row count, and its runtime handler performs the legal at-most-256-row decomposition.

 ## Phase 3 - Conv, Linebuffer, and Per-Channel Quantization